-Adam Todd Talks to Number 1 Bitcoin Analyst on TradingView Jacob Canfield
+Adam Todd Talks to Number 1 Bitcoin Analyst on Betfair TradingView Jacob Canfield

-Jacob Canfield is the number one Bitcoin analyst on TradingView.
+Jacob Canfield is the number one Bitcoin analyst on Betfair TradingView.

-Jacob Canfield is the number one Bitcoin analyst on TradingView.
+Jacob Canfield is the number one Bitcoin analyst on Betfair TradingView.
 He’s also a featured trader on Forbes, CNBC, and CoinDesk.
-His company SignalProfits is all about creating successful traders, taking people who are brand new to trading and investing in cryptocurrencies and providing them with the tools they need to win.
+His company SignalProfits is all about creating successful Betfair Traders, taking people who are brand new to Betfair Trading and investing in cryptocurrencies and providing them with the tools they need to win.
 Don’t miss this awesome interview in which he sits down with Digitex CEO Adam Todd to discuss the project, the testnet launch, and the importance of liquidity.